openedx/docs.openedx.org/source/educators/how-tos/advanced_features/configure_content_experiments.rst

 .. tags:: educator, how-to

 This how-to provides instructions for configuring your course to enable :ref:`content experiments<Overview of Content Experiments>`.
-Let's start.
+To enable content experiments in your course, you must ``split_test`` to the **Advanced Module List** in Advanced Settings.
+To do it, follow the next steps: